-Whether you live in an area where you're used to tundra-like temperatures or you reside in a more tropical climate where a drop in degrees is a big deal, making sure that your baby is comfortable during the cold months is a top priority for any parent.
+Whether you live in an area where you're used to tundra-like temperatures or you reside in a more tropical climate where a drop in degrees is a big deal, keeping your baby warm and comfortable when the heat goes out is a top priority for any parent.
 Aside from the regular challenges of winter weather with a wee one, getting blindsided by a worst case scenario situation is never fun.
 (Basically, the saying, "hope for the best and prepare for the worst," should be the mantra for parents everywhere.)
-That's why it can be helpful to have hacks to keep your baby warm when the heat goes out, just in case.